input-output-hk/cardano-js-sdk/README.md

 ## Overview

-A Yarn Workspace containing packages the collectively forms the SDK, written in TypeScript.
+A Yarn Workspace containing packages that collectively forms the SDK, written in TypeScript.